comit-network/RFCs/RFC-002-SWAP.md

 #### `unknown-ledger`

-If any of the given ledgers (alpha or beta) are unknown to the receiving party, they can use the `unknown-ledger` error to communicate this.
+A ledger referenced by the sending party is unknown to the receiving party.
+Note that different networks of the same blockchain are different ledger!
+Bitcoin Testnet is a different ledger than Bitcoin Mainnet.

 ##### `details`